Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 0

-Medicare fraud costs taxpayers an estimated $800 billion a year, according to the Bloomberg News.
-This includes false claims, overcharges, networks doctors and hospitals over-inflating bills and billing for services that were never delivered.
+According to Bloomberg News, Medicare fraud costs taxpayers an estimated $800 billion annually.
+This includes false claims, overcharges, networks of doctors and hospitals over-inflating bills, and billing for services that were never delivered.

-But the fraud also exists at a different level: legislatively-allowed and legal overcharges by pharmaceutical companies and hospitals who can charge prices that are immune to bulk purchase discounts and are immune to price negotiations.
-All of this is the result of the Medicare Prescription Drug Bill enacted in 2003, as one of the greatest health care scams ever perpetuated on taxpayers.
-The bill was shepherded through Congress by Billy Tauzin (R-La) and was so controversial that two of his fellow Congressmen accused him of using unethical practices to advance a bill that was written by pharmaceutical industry lobbyists.
+This fraud exists at all state and federal levels.
+It consists of legislatively allowed and legal overcharges by pharmaceutical companies and hospitals, which can charge prices immune to bulk purchase discounts and price negotiations.
+All of this results from the Medicare Prescription Drug Bill enacted in 2003, one of the most significant healthcare scams ever perpetuated on taxpayers.
+Billy Tauzin shepherded the bill through Congress.
+It was so controversial that two of his fellow Congressmen accused him of using unethical practices to advance a bill written by pharmaceutical industry lobbyists.
 (For more on Tauzin, see below.)

-For investors, this institutionalized fraud, in all of its various forms, presents a great investing opportunity, but one which can also carry an even greater direct costs to some those who have medical conditions serious enough to warrant hospitalizations or costly, long-term treatments.
-This means that any gains in individual issues, such as hospitals, pharmaceutical and health care companies, can easily be surpassed by individual medical bills that are inflated as a result of the institutionalized fraud practices.
+For investors, institutionalized fraud, in its various forms, presents a great investment opportunity, but one that can also carry even higher direct costs to some with medical conditions severe enough to warrant hospitalizations or costly, long-term treatments.
+This means that any gains in individual issues, such as hospitals, pharmaceuticals, and healthcare companies, can easily surpass individual medical bills inflated due to institutionalized fraud practices.

-Then, there is an even greater societal cost since U.S. taxpayers are paying for a health care system, which under-delivers quality care, compared to other developed nations around the world, while charging some of the highest costs in the world for comparable services.
+Then, there is an even greater societal cost since U.S. taxpayers are paying for a healthcare system that under-delivers quality care compared to other developed nations around the world while charging some of the highest costs in the world for comparable services.

-The reason for this, like the decades-long discussion about border enforcement and the so-called war on drugs, is that Medicare fraud persists because certain people and corporations are profiting from these practices and are constantly working to prevent these them from being curtailed.
-This fraud is so ingrained that it has become part of the establishment politics that dominate the national health care debate.
+Like the decades-long discussion about border enforcement and the so-called war on drugs, Medicare fraud persists because certain people and corporations profit from these practices and constantly work to prevent them from being curtailed.
+This fraud is so ingrained that it has become part of the establishment politics that dominate the national healthcare debate.
 As a result, aside from a few insider beneficiaries, the entire nation suffers.

-Here are some specifics about Medicare fraud, its national impact and why it is a double-edged sword to health care industry investors, who think they are making a portfolio profit on one hand and then often losing more when it comes to paying individual medical bills.
+Here are some specifics about Medicare fraud, its national impact, and why it is a double-edged sword to healthcare industry investors, who think they are making a portfolio profit on one hand and often losing more when paying individual medical bills.

 What Medicare Fraud Costs the Nation

 Medicare and Medicaid expenditures account for 22% of the Federal budget, according to the Congressional Budget Office in its fiscal year 2013 report.
-This is about $1 trillion spent annually on health care by the federal government and this amount subsidizes almost everyone who received medical insurance, either privately or publicly, including people who receive medical benefits via an employer-sponsored plan.
+The federal government spends about $1 trillion annually on health care, which subsidizes almost everyone who receives medical insurance, privately or publicly, including those who receive medical benefits via an employer-sponsored plan.

-The problem with the nation’s health care system is that it has evolved piece-meal over time, and consists of a variety of private plans and individuals who moved from private to public plans, such as Medicare and Medicaid.
-Coverage varied widely across the nation as each state’s insurance commissioners (many of which are very cozy with those they regulate) and allowed insurers to rank applicants either through an underwriting process or a rating system which based premiums on variables, such as age, sex and health status.
+The problem with the nation’s healthcare system is that it has evolved piecemeal over time and consists of various private plans and individuals who moved from private to public plans, such as Medicare and Medicaid.
+Coverage varied widely across the nation as each state’s insurance commissioners (many of which are very cozy with those they regulate) allowed insurers to rank applicants through an underwriting process or a rating system that based premiums on age, sex, and health status.

-Based on this process, only about 73% of applicants (on the high end) received insurance while the rest were disqualified because they filed to meet the standards or had pre-existing conditions, according to author Edward Kleinbard.
+Based on this process, only about 73% of applicants (on the high end) received insurance.
+At the same time, the rest were disqualified because they filed to meet the standards or had pre-existing conditions, according to author Edward Kleinbard.
 Of those who received coverage, about 33% paid above-average premiums, as well as high co-pays and deductibles (over $5,000 annually) since they were part of Preferred Provider Organizations (PPOs), based on 2008 industry data, as cited by Edward Kleinbard in his book, We Are Better Than This.

 Origins of the Fraud

-The U.S. health care system is more akin to the Wild West than the highly-regulated market conservatives like to think.
-There are over 40 large medical insurance providers, mostly insurance companies, nationwide and this does not include the Veterans Administration, Medicare and Medicaid.
-In turn the insurance companies buy medical services from PPOs and HMOs which are then marketed to individuals, often without any competitive pricing.
+The U.S. healthcare system is more akin to the Wild West than the highly regulated market conservatives like to think.
+There are over 40 large medical insurance providers, mostly insurance companies, nationwide, and this does not include the Veterans Administration, Medicare, and Medicaid.
+In turn, the insurance companies buy medical services from PPOs and HMOs, which are then marketed to individuals, often without competitive pricing.

-Without competition, insurance companies have no incentive to fight price increases charged by hospitals and medical groups since they just pass those higher rates along to employers and their unsuspecting employees.
+Without competition, insurance companies have no incentive to fight price increases charged by hospitals and medical groups since they pass those higher rates to employers and their unsuspecting employees.

 The Benefits of the Affordable Care Act (ACA)